thejacedev/expo-screenshotter/README.md

   - `color`: iPhone color ('Gold', 'Space Black', 'Silver', 'Deep Purple', 'Starlight', 'Midnight', 'Red', 'Blue')
   - `width`: Optional target width for the final image (for custom resizing)
   - `height`: Optional target height for the final image (for custom resizing)
+- `androidOptions`: Options for Android frames:
+  - `size`: Android device size ('compact' or 'medium')
+  - `color`: Android device color ('black' or 'silver')
+  - `width`: Optional target width for the final image (for custom resizing)
+  - `height`: Optional target height for the final image (for custom resizing)

 #### Per-Size Options
 Each size in the `sizes` array can have these additional options: